- What’s a “listening room”?

 Where can I nosh and/or libate before and/or after?

-There’s a range of choices that are walkable from our place.
-Business hours aren’t noted here because they sometimes change arbitrarily and without notice… best to contact them in advance.
+There’s a range of choices walkable from our place.
+Business hours aren’t noted here because they sometimes change arbitrarily.
 Several don’t have websites (!), but most do have some kind of online presence — Facebook, Google, Yelp, etc. There’s a couple good breakfast/lunch-only places included because sometimes we have matinees.
-Presented here in order of distance from Stage 33 Live.
+This presentation isn’t an endorsement.
+In order of distance from Stage 33 Live:

 ubiquitous chain restaurant